Bobby Hume: Life and career

 Born in Glasgow, his first club was the Scottish junior club Kirkintilloch Rob Roy.
 Hume signed for Rangers in 1959 and was to make 23 first-team appearances (including 17 League appearances) with them, scoring 3 goals.
 He made his Rangers début in December 1959 in a home match against Kilmarnock.
-He was in the Rangers side that faced Fiorentina of Italy in the first leg of the first European Cup-Winners' Cup final in 1961, a final Rangers lost.
-His Rangers first-team appearances were probably limited by the form of left-winger Davie Wilson.
+He was on the Rangers side facing Fiorentina of Italy in the first leg of the first European Cup-Winners' Cup final in 1961, a final Rangers lost.
+The form of left-winger Davie Wilson probably limited his Rangers first-team appearance.

 He was one of the first British footballers to wear contact lenses on the field of play.
-In 1962 he signed for Middlesbrough where he would make 19 first-team appearances (scoring 5 goals) before returning to Scotland where he signed for Aberdeen (33 appearances and 4 goals in two seasons).
+In 1962, he signed for Middlesbrough, where he made 19 first-team appearances (scoring 5 goals) before returning to Scotland, where he signed for Aberdeen (33 appearances and 4 goals in two seasons).
 He also played 3 times for Alloa Athletic, scoring a single goal.

-In 1965 he emigrated to South Africa where he signed for Johannesburg club Highlands Park; his brother Ronnie was a teammate.
+In 1965, he emigrated to South Africa and signed for Johannesburg club Highlands Park; his brother Ronnie was a teammate.
 He helped Highlands Park win their fifth South African league title in seven years in 1966.
-After retirement he continued to live in Johannesburg with his wife and four children.
+After retirement, he lived in Johannesburg with his wife and four children.
 Hume was shot dead in March 1997 at the wheel of his car near his home, the victim of a carjacking.